-- Greater transparency – addresses the fragmentation of standards across the food industry and can be easily integrated into an organisation’s own food safety program
+- Create greater transparency and addresses the fragmentation of standards across the food industry and can be easily integrated into an organisation’s own food safety program

-- Greater efficiency – more effective third party auditing that eases the burden on regulators - regulators can use the new standards as a first point of assessment
+- More efficient and effective third party auditing that ease the burden on the organisation and its regulators who can use the standard as a first point of assessment

-- Reduced costs – cost savings through process efficiencies leading and streamlined auditing
+- Create cost savings through process efficiencies and streamlined internal and external auditing.

 Why choose LRQA for FSSC 22000?